 a good catch, rather than finding

 a good catch.
-Here, in an exclusive interview, they explain their thinking… and how this approach can lead to the kind of long-lasting, intimate relationship most people crave.
+In our exclusive interview, Alex and Marni explain te reasoning behind their thinking… and how following this approach can lead to the kind of long-lasting, intimate relationship that most people crave.

-Q. Alex, you’re spiritually mature: You’ve led young adult, college, and high school ministries for single guys, where romance and sexuality are popular topics.
+Q. Alex, you’ve led young adult, college and high school ministries for single men, where romance and sexuality are popular topics.
 You’re also training to be a pastor.
-How is it that you married later, at age 30, than most guys do?
+How is it that you married Marni at age 30?

-Although Marni and I became Christians before college, neither of us approached dating and marriage from a spiritually mature perspective.
+Although Marni and I were both spiritual people before college, neither of us approached dating and marriage from a spiritually mature perspective.
 I didn’t see marriage as a key part of adulthood until I was in my late twenties.
-Marni wanted to get married at a young age, but until she was in her mid-twenties, she only sought relationships to give her, futilely, a sense of significance.
-Through her Bible studies, she gained the faith and confidence she needed to be more selective and to date only men who truly had potential as a spouse.
+Marni wanted to get married at a young age, but until she was in her mid-twenties, she only sought relationships to give her a sense of significance, which was ultimately futile.
+Through her studies, she gained the faith and confidence she needed to be more selective and to date only men who truly had potential to become a good spouse.

-Q. OK, so neither of you had a great sense of spiritual maturity in your early dating lives, but it doesn’t sound like you were being reckless with other people’s hearts, either.
-So how are single people to know when they’ve come across someone who is spiritually immature?
+Q. OK, so neither of you had a great sense of maturity in your early dating lives, but it doesn’t sound like you were being reckless with other people’s hearts, either.
+So how are single people to know when they’ve come across someone who is immature when they’re dating?

 In a word: self-centeredness.
 The immature person only truly cares about his or her own interests in the relationship.
-The immature date pursues the temporary benefits of a relationship at the expense of long-term responsibilities.
-For example: A man will stay with a woman without commitment, if she’ll let him.
+The immature love interest pursues the temporary benefits of a relationship at the expense of long-term responsibilities.
+For example: A man will stay with a woman without making any kind of commitment, but only if she’ll let him.

 Q. And an immature woman?

-Q. How can single people identify the right kind of date?
+Q. How can single people identify the right kind of person to date?